Scaling CheckMate for Game-Theoretic Security: Evaluation

 \section{Evaluation}

-We evaluated our tool on 14 benchmarks.
-Table~\ref{tab:results} surveys our examples, with its last 6 lines listing new benchmarks compared to~\cite{Brugger23}.
-Out of our 14 examples, 5 describe blockchain protocols with 2, 3, or 5 players -- these are the {\bf Simplified Closing}, {\bf Simplified Routing}, {\bf Closing}, {\bf 3-Player Routing} and {\bf Unlocking Routing}.
-The {\bf Auction} example of Table~\ref{tab:results} models the economic behaviors of an auction; {\bf Tic Tac Toe} a game of tic-tac-toe; whereas the 7 other examples of Table~\ref{tab:results} are game-theoretic problems with 2 to 4 players.
-Table~\ref{tab:results} summarizes our experimental results.
-In each of the benchmarks, the current \CheckMate version (version v1), presented in this paper, is significantly faster than its initial prototype (version v0)~\cite{Brugger23}.
+We evaluated our tool on 15 benchmarks.
+Table~\ref{tab:results} surveys our examples, with its last 7 lines listing new benchmarks compared to~\cite{Brugger23}.
+Out of our 15 examples, 5 describe blockchain protocols with 2, 3, or 5 players -- these are the {\bf Simplified Closing}, {\bf Simplified Routing}, {\bf Closing}, {\bf 3-Player Routing} and {\bf Unlocking Routing}.
+The {\bf Auction} example of Table~\ref{tab:results} models the economic behaviors of an auction; {\bf Tic Tac Toe} as well as {\bf Tic Tac Toe Concise} a game of tic-tac-toe; whereas the 7 other examples of Table~\ref{tab:results} are game-theoretic problems with 2 to 4 players.
+Table~\ref{tab:results} summarizes our experimental results. \CheckMate was run in default mode; that is, none of the flags described in \Cref{sec:usage} were set, and all four security properties were analyzed.
+In each of the terminating benchmarks, the current \CheckMate version (version v1), presented in this paper, is significantly faster than its initial prototype (version v0)~\cite{Brugger23}.
+As mentioned in \Cref{sec:introduction}, this is due to our optimized and reshaped \cpp{} implementation, as well as thanks to an improved case splitting algorithm.

-Our tool improvements make even the 5-player game \textbf{Unlocking Routing} with 36,113 nodes feasible to analyze.
-Our biggest game \textbf{Tic Tac Toe}, on which \CheckMate does not terminate within five hours, is modeled in an unnecessarily huge way on purpose to showcase \CheckMate's limitations: the majority of EFG branches could be removed for symmetry reasons.
+\paragraph{Experimental Analysis.} Our tool improvements make even the 5-player game \textbf{Unlocking Routing}, with 36,113 nodes, feasible to analyze.
+Our biggest game \textbf{Tic Tac Toe}, on which \CheckMate does not terminate within one hour, is modeled in an unnecessarily huge way on purpose to show \CheckMate's limitations: the majority of EFG branches could be removed for symmetry reasons.
+A game-theoretically equivalent pruned game tree is analyzed in benchmark \textbf{Tic Tac Toe Concise}, for which \CheckMate terminates in 107.84 seconds.
 Scaling \CheckMate further is an interesting challenge for future work.

+Of the 7 new benchmarks, only \textbf{Tic Tac Toe Concise} was secure for the honest history incorporating the known tie-yielding behavior.
+For the game-theoretic problems $G$, \textbf{Centipede}, and \textbf{EBOS}, none of the security properties hold.
+This is not surprising as game-theoretic problems often model dilemmas, which by their nature are not secure.
+Surprisingly, many of the necessary preconditions were not \texttt{false}, but rather readable and short.
+For example, the weakest precondition to make the \textbf{EBOS} benchmark satisfy \emph{practicality} is $2d + f \geq p$, where $d,f$, and $p$ are variables occurring in the utilities of \textbf{EBOS}.

+\textbf{Auction} violates weak immunity and collusion resilience.
+The model assigns the auctioneer a negative value in case the item is not being sold, while the bidders get negative values if they do not receive the item; hence, \textbf{Auction} cannot be weak immune and is reported as such by \CheckMate.
+Ignoring the inconvenience of not selling the item, respectively not receiving it, \textbf{Auction} then becomes weak immune.
+This ignoring of small negative values is what weaker immunity incorporates \cite{Brugger23}.
+Further, the auctioneer and one of the bidders can collude to ensure this one bidder gets the item, which contradicts collusion resilience and is also reported by \CheckMate.
+The weakest precondition to imply security is \texttt{false}.